 While heading to Cape Hillsborough to try and swim, seeing turtles can be expected too.
 This is especially true when it comes to what’s called “Turtle Lookout“, Turtle lookout has the best view.

-This spot is known for having a lot of turtles and it is along a track that runs from a local resort towards Wedge Island along the Cape Hillsborough National ParkOpens in a new tab. area by the beach.
+This spot is known for having a lot of turtles and it is along a track that runs from a local resort towards Wedge Island along the Cape Hillsborough National Park area by the beach.

 One thing to note is while camping here don’t forget repellents, as you are in the bush.
 There are sandflies so I recommend taking repellent.